The Incredible Physiology of the Large Intestine

-The defecation reflex gives rise to the expulsion of feces:
+The defecation reflex gives rise to the expulsion of feces.

 When feces reaches the rectum, it signals the walls to distend, which sends afferent signals through the myenteric plexus.
 As a response to the signals, peristaltic waves flow from the colon downwards towards the rectum.
 By doing so, they push out fecal matter from the anus.

 The myenteric plexus emits inhibitor signals that relax the internal anal sphincter.
 As a result, when the peristalic wave reaches the anus, the feces continues moving forward.
-The external anal sphincter is relaxed consciously.

-The secretion has three functions:
+The mucus secretion has three functions.
+It: